 Food System Country Profile - Better understanding food systems at country level

-A Food System Country Profile is a condensed analysis that synthesizes in a clear, concise and graphic fashion the critical information necessary for public and private decision-makers to obtain a holistic/systemic but synthetic overview of the components that are recognized to be critical for the sustainability of countries’ food systems.
+The Food System Country Profile offers a concise, visual, and evidence-based way to understand food systems at country level.
+It brings together critical information in a clear and accessible format, helping public and private decision-makers gain a holistic but manageable overview of the components that are essential to the sustainability of national food systems.

 This profile brings together the following five key-components of food systems: